truefoundry/cognita/README.md

 1. The chunks are **embedded** using embedding models like `text-ada-002` from `openai` or `mxbai-embed-large-v1` from `mixedbread-ai`
 1. The embedded chunks are put into VectorDB with auto generated and provided metadata

-## ❓Question-Answering using API Server:
+## :question: Question-Answering using API Server:

 1. Users sends a request with their query